lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork4.md

 * **If you want to see the results of the autograder so that you can check that you will get full credit**: create the directory `csci112_fall2023/classwork/week2/wed`.
 	You  don't need to put anything in it.
 But that's the only place that the autograder knows to put your file.
 You can still get full credit even without doing this, but you won't get the preliminary results.
+As usual, you can run the autograder using
+	`/public/classwork/week2/wed/autograder.sh`.
 * Submission instructions: make sure that the required directory (`csci112_fall2023`) is in your home directory, that it is a git repository, and that it has a commit with the tag `my_first_tag`.